Massive neutrinos and interacting dark matter look alike through the lens of lensing: or DM b scattering?

 To explore whether DMb interactions could spoil the detection of neutrino mass from the lensing power spectrum, we study the similarity between the lensing power spectra with and without DMb interactions for different neutrino masses.
 In particular, consider two models of the Universe: model A, with massive neutrinos and no DMb interactions, and model B, with massive neutrinos lighter than those in model A, and with DMb interactions.
 In model B both mechanisms suppress the matter power spectrum, while in model A neutrinos are solely responsible.

-Either model may be the true model of our Universe and may be analyzed under the assumption of the other model.
-We will illustrate how the similarity between the power spectra in models A and B may spoil an independent determination of neutrino masses.
+Either model may be the true model of our Universe.
+Analyses assuming model A when B is the true model (or vice versa) may lead to incorrect conclusions.
+We now illustrate how the similarity of the power spectra in models A and B may spoil an independent determination of neutrino masses.
+To do so, we take model A to have $\sum m_\nu=0.1\,\mathrm{eV}$, and model B to have $\sum m_\nu=0.06\,\mathrm{eV}$, corresponding to the atmospheric neutrino mass scale.